stvvks/project-replica/README.md

 # project-replica
-# Added Main file for vpc creation
+# Simple TF Script to bring up a VPC for testing